example42/psick/docs/change_process_integration.md

   - Make the desired changes from the web interface
   - Click on **Commit changes** to commit your changes (a commit title and description can be added)

-A screen like this appears during online file editing:

 We can do the same online editing operation for all the files we have to change.

 It's important to be sure to always ensure we are working on our newly created ```feature branch```, its name is always visible while browsing files: